-The first thing you’re going to need is a written record of the webinar content, either the presenter’s notes or a transcript.
+The first thing you’re going to need is a written record of the webinar content.
+That will be either the presenter’s notes or a transcript.
 If you’re the presenter or their detailed notes are available, then you’re in luck.
-If that’s not the case, don’t try to rely on any notes you take during the webinar.
-You could miss valuable information; some speakers talk quickly and transcribing is a specialized skill.
+If that’s not the case, don’t try to rely on notes you take during the webinar.
+You could have missed valuable information; some speakers talk quickly and transcribing is a specialized skill.

 Instead, use a transcription service to turn the webinar into a document.
-As an added bonus, the transcript can be stored with the actual webinar as another way for people to access that original content.
+As an added bonus, the transcript can be stored with the actual webinar.
+That way, people have options for accessing that original content.

 Rework selected material

-Once you have the webinar text, read through and determine how many articles and/or blog posts you’ll be able to get out of it.
+Once you have the webinar text, determine how many articles and/or blog posts you’ll be able to get out of it.
 Some transcripts will have so much information that you’ll easily be able to get multiple blog posts or articles out of one webinar transcript.

 The next step is to paste the transcript text that you’ve selected for a particular project into a separate file.
-As you’re tweaking the text so that the flow accommodates readers rather than listeners, expect to have to winnow it down extensively.
-I once worked on a webinar transcript that had had four presenters and, as a result was about 8,600 words long!
+You’ll most likely have to tweak the text so that the flow accommodates readers rather than listeners.
+Also, expect to have to winnow it down extensively.
+I once worked on a webinar transcript that had had four presenters.
+As a result, it was about 8,600 words long!
 My client just wanted two short pieces, so I produced a 900-word article and an 882-word op-ed out of all that.

-If the resulting piece is a blog post or will be going to an online publication, provide support for any included statistics or little-known facts by linking them to online sources.
-Usually, the presenter won’t have cited sources during the webinar, so you will either have to request them or hunt them down yourself.
-If you’re looking up sources and aren’t sure where to start, try copying keywords from a statement in the transcript into Google.
+If the resulting piece is a blog post or will be going to an online publication, support any included statistics or little-known facts with links to online sources.
+The presenter usually won’t cite sources during the webinar, so you will either have to request them or hunt them down yourself.
+If you’re not sure where to start, try copying words from their transcripted statements into Google.

-For example, in one webinar, the presenter stated that girls begin to decide whether math suits them in the fourth and fifth grades.
-I did some online research on that statement and found a 2016 TechCrunch article that I was able to use as a link.
+For example, one presenter stated that girls decide whether math is something they can do during the fourth and fifth grades.
+I did some online research on that statement and found a 2016 TechCrunch article that I could use as a link.

-Additionally, provide links to any research, online tools, or resources mentioned in the piece.
-It’s an easy way for to be a resource to your readers.
+Additionally, provide links to any online tools or resources mentioned in the piece.
+It’s an easy way to be a resource to your readers.
 One of those links should be to the webinar itself.
-You can either mention the webinar within the body of the text and link to it, or you can include it in the author’s blurb by using text such as: For more information on [subject], visit [Author]’s [Title] webinar and add the link.
+You can mention the webinar (and link to it) within the body of the text.
+Or you can include it in the author’s blurb.
+If it’s the latter, write something like For more information on [subject], visit [Author]’s [Title] webinar and add the link.

-Since you’re working with webinar material, you’re likely to have a supply of visuals that can accompany your new text.
+Since you’re working with webinar material, the accompanying slides could be a good supply for visuals.
 See if they work with your new piece(s) or if they need to be edited or modified in any way.

-When it’s time to send out the article or guest blog post, make sure the editor or blog owner that you’re targeting understands its origins.
-Editors generally want original content for their publications; many will be fine with the piece since this is a new (and unpublished) format.
+When it’s time to send out the article or guest blog post, make sure the editor or blog owner understands its origins.
+Editors generally want original content for their publications; many will be fine with the piece since it is a new (and unpublished) format.
 However, a few may demur.
-One of my clients gets article requests from editors in advance by emailing them a media alert about the webinar to pique their interest.
-That way, there’s no doubt that the editor knows of the submission’s the origin and that they’re fine with it.
+One of my clients gets article requests from editors in advance.
+She emails them a media alert about the webinar to pique their interest.
+That way, there’s no doubt that the editor understands the submission’s origin and is fine with it.

 You may think that since the content is already provided in the form of the webinar transcript, creating the article or blog post will be easy-peasy.
 The truth is, it depends.